Afghans in Pakistan: Education and socioeconomic factors

 Many Afghan refugees in Pakistan lack formal education.
 At least 71 percent of registered Afghans had no formal education, and only 20 percent were in the labour market.
 Despite economic hardships and challenges in Pakistan, many Afghans are unwilling to return in the near future and cite security concerns and the lack of housing and jobs in Afghanistan.
 About 6,500 Afghans studied at Pakistani universities in 2011, with 729 exchange students receiving scholarships from the government of Pakistan.
 A number of Afghan schools throughout Pakistan educate thousands of Afghan refugee children.
 Wealthier Afghans live in cities, renting houses, driving cars and working in offices or running their own businesses; their children are enrolled in better schools and universities.
 Many receive remittances from family or friends living abroad; thousands of Kennedy Fried Chicken owners and workers in the eastern US transfer money every month to their extended families in Pakistan.
 Self-employed Afghans in Pakistan are usually involved in the Afghan rug business, Afghan restaurants and bakeries (making and selling Afghan bread), international trade, auto sales or small shops.
 A number of Afghans are involved in Pakistani media and entertainment as television hosts, actors and news anchors.
 Najiba Faiz, originally from Kunduz, is popular on AVT Khyber and other stations.
 Some Afghans drive taxicabs or sell fruit and other products, and others work in five-star hotels such as the Serena and the Marriott.
 Many work in factories or as employees of Pakistani shop owners.
 According to a 2007 report, Afghans were willing to work for lower wages than the average Pakistani.
 Afghan labour is common in transport and construction.

-Most Afghans did not pay taxes while living in Pakistan, an economic concern; in Peshawar, 12,000 Afghan nationals were in business without paying taxes.
-To address these concerns, the Federal Board of Revenue implemented measures to tax Afghan traders.
+Prior to 2012, many Afghan traders were exempt from paying income tax in Pakistan.
+After 2012, the Federal Board of Revenue implemented measures to tax all Afghan traders.